-FIRST LEGO League (FLL) introduces elementary and middle school aged children (9-14 yrs. old) to real-world engineering challenges by building LEGO-based robots to complete tasks on a thematic playing surface.
-FLL teams, guided by their imaginations and adult coaches, discover exciting career possibilities and, through the process, learn to make positive contributions to society.
+FIRST LEGO League introduces elementary and middle school aged children (9-14 yrs. old) to real-world engineering challenges by building LEGO-based robots to complete tasks on a thematic playing surface.
+Teams, guided by their imaginations and adult coaches, discover exciting career possibilities and, through the process, learn to make positive contributions to society.
 Students get to design, build, test and program robots using LEGO MINDSTORMS® technology; apply real-world math and science concepts; research challenges facing today’s scientists; learn critical thinking, team-building and presentation skills; participate in tournaments and celebrations.
-Over 23,000 teams in more than 70 countries are expected to compete in the 2014 FLL season!
+Over 23,000 teams in more than 80 countries are expected to compete in the 2016 FIRST LEGO League season!
+The Louisiana State Tournament is held annually in December.

-What is the future of learning?
-FIRST® LEGO® League teams will find the answers.
-In the 2014 FLL WORLD CLASS℠ Challenge, over 230,000 children ages 9 to 14 from over 70 countries will redesign how we gather knowledge and skills in the 21st century.
-Teams will teach adults about the ways that kids need and want to learn.
-Get ready for a whole new class – FLL WORLD CLASS℠!
-FLL challenges kids to think like scientists and engineers.
-During FLL WORLD CLASS℠, teams will build, test, and program an autonomous robot using LEGO MINDSTORMS® to solve a set of missions in the Robot Game.
+We’re not talking trash – we’re cleaning it up!
+In the 2015 FIRST LEGO League TRASH TREKSM Challenge, more than 233,000 children ages 9 to 14 from over 80 countries will explore the fascinating world of trash.
+From collection, to sorting, to smart production and reuse, there is more to your trash than meets the eye.
+Join FIRST LEGO League teams on a Trash Trek to discover the hidden (or not so hidden) world of trash!
+FIRST LEGO League challenges kids to think like scientists and engineers.
+During FIRST LEGO League TRASH TREKSM, teams will build, test, and program an autonomous robot using LEGO MINDSTORMS® to solve a set of missions in the Robot Game.
 They will also choose and solve a real-world question in the Project.
-Throughout their experience, teams will operate under FLL’s signature set of Core Values.
+Throughout their experience, teams will operate under FIRST LEGO League’s signature set of Core Values.

 FIRST Robotics is labeled "The varsity Sport for the Mind," and combines the excitement of sport with the rigors of science and technology.
 Under strict rules, limited resources, and time limits, teams of 25 students or more are challenged to raise funds, design a team "brand," hone teamwork skills, and build and program robots to perform prescribed tasks against a field of competitors.
 It’s as close to "real-world engineering" as a student can get.
 Volunteer professional mentors lend their time and talents to guide each team.
 Louisiana and Mississippi collaborate to offer the FIRST Robotics Bayou Regional held annually in March or April.

-In Louisiana, these two programs are made possible through BLaST (Building Louisiana Science and Technology), a nonprofit organization created to bring FIRST (For Inspiration and Recognition of Science and Technology) to Louisiana.
+In Louisiana, these two programs are made possible through FIRST Louisiana-Mississippi, Inc. (formerly known as Building Louisiana Science and Technology - BLaST), a nonprofit organization created to bring FIRST (For Inspiration and Recognition of Science and Technology) to Louisiana.
 The mission of FIRST is “to inspire young people to be science and technology leaders by engaging them in exciting mentor-based programs that build science, engineering and technology skills, that inspire innovation, and that foster well-rounded life capabilities including self-confidence, communication and leadership.”

 Tulane supports these programs by providing board members, tournament organizers, mentors and volunteers.

-The 2014 Louisiana state tournament will be held at Holy Cross in New Orleans on Saturday, December 6th.
+The 2016 Louisiana State Tournament will be held at Holy Cross in New Orleans on Saturday, December 10th (tentative).
 Volunteers are needed as referees, game announcers, timekeepers, photographers, team queuers, pit crew runners, registration desk workers, traffic directors, and Lego playing table monitors.
 Half-day and full-day slots are available, lunch is provided, and rides will be arranged for those who need transportation to and from Tulane.
-If you are interested in refereeing (some say the best job at the competition!), it is a full day commitment with mandatory training on Saturday, November 22nd, from 8:00am to 1:00pm here at Tulane.
+If you are interested in refereeing (some say the best job at the competition!), it is a full day commitment with mandatory training on a Saturday in November (date TBD) from 8:00am to 1:00pm here at Tulane.
 All other positions are OJT (on the job training!).

 School of Science and Engineering, 201 Lindy Boggs Center, New Orleans, LA 70118 504-865-5764 email@example.com